miklos-martin/miklos-martin.github.io/_posts/2015-01-29-how-to-spend-a-few-hours-with-a-5-minute-configuration-task.md

 I'm not going to insert here what happened after I copied and pasted that huge example.
 I just modified the relevant parts, changed the regex to match the correct domain, added some extra headers and stuff.

 The `OPTIONS` request went well... well, not so well at first, that was the point I included some extra allowed headers.
 But afterwards my application has stopped working.
-After a while I figured out that the problem occured if the `Origin` header was set, and matched the regex specified at the beginning.
+After a while I figured out that the problem occurred if the `Origin` header was set, and matched the regex specified at the beginning.
 I got `404` for every request.

 WTF?